Georgia restaurants allowed to reopen as restrictions loosen - KVIA

 Trump, who has also stressed the need to get the economy chugging again, said last week that Kemp’s plan was too much too fast.
 The president specifically said spas, beauty salons, tattoo parlors and barber shops should not reopen immediately.

-Kemp and other state leaders, including Lieutenant Governor Geoff Duncan and House Speaker David Ralston, planned to gather Monday morning with faith leaders from across the state to hold a Day of Prayer service in the rotunda of the state Capitol.
+Kemp and other state leaders, including Lt.
+Gov. Geoff Duncan and House Speaker David Ralston, planned to gather Monday morning with faith leaders from across the state to hold a prayer service in the rotunda of the state Capitol.

 For most people, the coronavirus behind the pandemic causes mild or moderate symptoms.
 For some, it can cause severe illness such as pneumonia, or even death.